Vndrvs/Vanilla-Freeze-MultiModel-Chat/README.md

 Python and Pip are needed on your computer.

-### Installation

 _To use this app, you will need at least one functioning API key from one of the providers._

 _OpenAI, Deepseek and Claude are pre-loaded in the app._

+_If you do not modify the code, ChatGPT 3.5 turbo will be the default model used._

-1. Get an API key from either
+Get an API key from either
    - OpenAI (https://openai.com/index/openai-api/)
    - DeepSeek (https://platform.deepseek.com/)
    - Anthropic (https://www.anthropic.com/api)

+### Installation

-2. Fork/Clone the repo
+1. Fork/Clone the repo
    ```sh
    git clone https://github.com/Vndrvs/Vanilla-Freeze-MultiModel-Chat.git
    ```
-3. Navigate to the project directory
+2. Navigate to the project directory
    ```sh
    cd Vanilla-Freeze-MultiModel-Chat
    ```
-4. Create a virtual environment:
+3. Create a virtual environment:
    ```sh
    python -m venv venv
    ```
-5. Activate virtual environment:
+4. Activate virtual environment:

   Mac/Linux:
    ```sh